-- a) When 5,000 square feet or more of new or reconstructed impervious surface is proposed within the UGB. - b) When 10,000 square feet or more of new or reconstructed impervious surface is proposed outside the UGB. - c) When grading or any new or reconstructed impervious surface is proposed or replaced within 50 feet of a perennial creek or stream or within 10 feet of a property line.
+- a) When 5,000 square feet or more of new or reconstructed impervious surface is proposed within the UGB. - b) When 10,000 square feet or more of new or reconstructed impervious surface is proposed outside the UGB. - c) When grading or any new or reconstructed impervious surface is proposed or replaced within 50 feet of a perennial stream, creek, wetland, or lake, or within 10 feet of a property line.